Lump on Labia: 11 Common Causes (& How to Treat)

 The Bartholin gland can become inflamed due to bacterial infections, generally caused by poor hygiene, multiple sexual partners and not using a condom during sexual intercourse..

-What to do: You should consult a gynecologist who may recommend treatment with the use of anti-inflammatories or antibiotics to treat the infection.
+How to treat: You should consult a gynecologist who may recommend treatment with the use of anti-inflammatories or antibiotics to treat the infection.
 A minor procedure may be necessary to drain the pus, while severe cases may require surgical removal of the Bartholin gland.
 After surgery, it is recommended to avoid intimate contact for approximately 15 to 20 days, as per medical advice, to promote healing.

 3. Boil